FAForever/Map-Pool-App/README.md

     -npm build
     -pipenv shell
-    -python manage.py collectstatic
     -python manage.py runserver

 This will launch a django dev server.
 Basically the same as heroku method, just skipping some overhead that's useful if you are planning to deploy to heroku.
-Both of these methods are single-server, they serve static files from staticfiles folder in the root of this project.
-To see any change to them you will have to build and collectstatic again.
+Both of these methods are single-server, they serve static files from build or staticfiles folder in the root of this project depending if you run `python manage.py collectstatic`.
+To see any change to them you will have to build again.

 #### Development environment
 ###### Two Development Servers: